-- each semester at other sites approved by Pacific Oaks.
-Consent of advisor required. - 3.
+- 2. For full-time practicing, experienced teachers of young children: - HD 465 Reflective Teaching (3-4 units) - 3.
 For highly experienced teachers of young children whose experience includes supervision of the work of other adults in children's programs: - a.
 Petition to waive the Children's School practicum.
 If approved, register for: - b.
 HD 399 Practicum Assessment (1 unit).
-Complete: - One week of participation, designed as assessment, in a Pacific Oaks Children's School classroom or - 2) Two days of being observed in one's own classroom by a Pacific Oaks faculty member representing the Children's School.
+Complete: - 1) One week of participation, designed as assessment, in a Pacific Oaks Children's School classroom or - 2) Two days of being observed in one's own classroom by a Pacific Oaks faculty member representing the Children's School.
 (The student is responsible for the faculty member's expenses, including travel.)

-Filing a petition and completing the assessment process does not guarantee approval.

-- 4. For Outreach students, two additional options are available: - a.
+- Filing a petition and completing the assessment process does not guarantee approval. - 4.
+For Outreach students, two additional options are available: - a.
 Completion of full practicum sequence in a community college associate degree program with which Pacific Oaks has an articulation agreement, or - b.
 With consent of advisor, arrangement of an off-site practicum at an approved site, jointly supervised by Pacific Oaks local adjunct faculty and full faculty.
 One such practicum will be credited.
 Petition to waive the second practicum may be made by experienced teachers. - 5.
 For students not working or planning to work in programs serving children directly, the following course sequence may be substituted for field work with children:

-HD 200 Early Childhood Themes & Life Cycle Issues HD 420 The Art of Observation
+HD 200 Early Childhood Themes & Life Cycle Issues